w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - **Decision Period**: the time interval during which a proposal's outcome can be decided.
 - **Confirmation Period**: the minimum amount of time the approval and support criteria must hold before the proposal is approved and moved to the enactment period.
-The confirmation period should start before the end of decision period.
+The confirmation period should start before the end of the decision period.

 :::info Example Scenario of an Edge Case